 # A Back End for Front-End Implementations

-The AtomicDEX API is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).
+The Komodo DeFi Framework is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).

 Various front-end GUIs exist in our ecosystem, some of them built by the volunteer efforts of our community members.

 This also allows developers and entrepreneurs the freedom to create your own front-end implementation for your own purposes.
 For example, you can create your own front-end implementation that acts on the same atomic-swap network as other communities.
 Or, you could make a front-end implementation for your own private network.

 The documentation here only concerns the core component, the Komodo DeFi Framework.
 This component is typically accessed via an API or a terminal interface.

 Documentation for GUIs based on Komodo DeFi Framework are not yet available.

 # New Features of Komodo DeFi Framework (Desktop)

 Users who worked with the previous version of the Komodo DeFi Framework software, MarketMaker 1.0 (MM1), will note several differences with the new release.